EmiyaSyahriel/CrossLauncher/README.md

 To compile without the entire Android Studio package, please refer to this page :
-[Build your app from the command line | Android Developers](https://developer.android.com/studio/build/building-cmdline) However, you would still need the Android SDK, NDK, CMake and optionally .NET Scripting tool.
+[Build your app from the command line | Android Developers](https://developer.android.com/studio/build/building-cmdline) However, you would still need the Android SDK, NDK, CMake and Gradle.

-.NET Scripting Tool is used to convert C++ resources to C++ source code, it's only used if you changes resources file such as shader source file (`frag` and `vert` files), etc.
+Note : If you edit any text resource file located in `launcher_app/src/main/cpp/res`, run gradle task `:launcher_app:generateEmbeddedNativeSource` to include the change to the source code since these files were all embedded into source code

 ## Contribution
 Translations and fixes are welcome.